Forza Horizon 4 introduces several new features that will

 As mentioned, Forza Horizon 4 will be available on October

 2nd, 2018 on Xbox One and Windows 10 PC.
 It’ll also launch onto Xbox

 Game Pass on the same day, but Ultimate

 miss our recaps from their recent Summer, Autumn, Winter, and Spring broadcasts, as well as our

 hands-on impressions of the Forza Horizon 4 E3 2018 demo.

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.